datalad-handbook/book/docs/basics/101-102-populate.rst

    :lines: 1-20
    :emphasize-lines: 3-4, 6, 8, 12, 16, 20
    :cast: 01_dataset_basics
-   :caption: Now we can see how this action looks like in our dataset's history
+   :caption: Save command reports what has been added to the dataset.
+Now we can see how this action looks like in our dataset's history:

    $ git log -p -1